JonDoeBeep/SPI-EAK/README.md

 - Configurable start/stop bytes (defaults 0x7E/0x7F) for clear packet boundaries.
 - SLIP-style escaping so payloads may contain sentinel bytes.
 - Optional CRC-16 (enabled by default) to catch corruption before upper layers read metadata/commands using a compile-time generated lookup table suitable for hot paths.
-- Configurable maximum frame length (default 2 KiB) so a misbehaving peer cannot consume unbounded memory.
+- Configurable maximum frame length (default 2 KiB) so a misbehaving peer cannot consume unbounded memory; zero is rejected to prevent unbounded growth.

 The helpers are deterministic. `FrameDecoder::push` swaps the fully decoded payload into the caller-supplied `out_frame`; if you reserve the maximum payload size up front (e.g., `decoded.reserve(2048)`), the decode path stays allocation-free and predictable for robotics control loops.